-- \Rightarrow If you take this class for dual credit, you must pay the required fee directly to COCC. - This course is required for the Culinary Arts endorsement in the Business & Management Career Academy. - You will have the opportunity to meet the Career-Related Learning Experience (CRLE) graduation requirement in this class.
+- Oregon college credit may be available for this class.
+Work with the teacher to coordinate college credit and pay any associated fees. - You will have the opportunity to meet the Career-Related Learning Experience (CRLE) graduation requirement in this class.